cdlewis/cdlewis.github.com/_posts/2014-07-11-subgenerators.md

 ---
 {% include JB/setup %}

 As my original introduction to data structures was in the context of C/C++, it's been interesting recently to see how these translate into a more concise, magical language such as Python.
-A classic example of it making life easier is in DFS path finding.
+DFS path finding provides a classic example of it making life easier.

 A recursive algorithm to find a path between two vertices, as in almost any other language, is trivial.